How Much Snow Do Ski Resorts Need?

-During heavy snowstorms resorts will close their lifts due to the risks of wind on ski lifts and the dangers of skiers unable to see in a whiteout.
+During heavy snowstorms, resorts will close their lifts due to the risks of wind on ski lifts and the dangers of skiers being unable to see in a whiteout.

-Although its rare for snow alone to close a resort, it’s common for lifts to be temporary shutoff during a heavy storm.
+Although it's rare for snow alone to close a resort, it's common for lifts to be temporarily shut off during a heavy storm.

 In heavy snowfall, avalanche risk will increase and certain ski runs or backcountry skiing in specific areas will be banned or strongly discouraged.

-If there is too much snow, it means lots more work for snowplows who must shift tonnes of snow daily to make the runs stable and safe (source).
+If there is too much snow, it means lots more work for snowplows who must shift tonnes of snow days to make the runs stable and safe (source).

 Typically during heavy snowfall, it's not the skiing that poses the biggest risk to skiers (although it's certainly more dangerous) but getting to and from the resort on busy, icy roads.